scoder/lupa/INSTALL.rst

 On systems that use the "pkg-config" configuration mechanism, Lupa's setup.py will pick up either LuaJIT2 or Lua automatically, with a preference for LuaJIT2 if it is found.
-Pass the "--no-luajit" option to the setup.py script if you have both installed but do not want to use LuaJIT2.
+Pass the ``--no-luajit`` option to the setup.py script if you have both installed but do not want to use LuaJIT2.

 On other systems, you may have to supply the build parameters externally, e.g. using environment variables or by changing the setup.py script manually.
-Pass the "--no-luajit" option to the setup.py script in order to ignore the failure you get when neither LuaJIT2 nor Lua are found automatically.
+Pass the ``--no-luajit`` option to the setup.py script in order to ignore the failure you get when neither LuaJIT2 nor Lua are found automatically.